BaseMax/RandomQuoteGRPC/README.md

 # Random Quote Generator using gRPC (TypeScript, Nestjs)

-This app is composed of three services based on the gRPC protocol: User, Auth, and Quote.
-These services communicate with each other and clients via the gRPC protocol and admin can manage users(editor) and quotes and users can get random quotes.
+This application consists of three distinct services, all built upon the efficient gRPC protocol: User, Auth, and Quote.
+These services seamlessly interact with both one another and clients through the advanced gRPC protocol.
+The administrative role, held by editors, empowers them to oversee user management and quote administration.
+Meanwhile, users enjoy the ability to access random quotes, adding an element of serendipity to their experience.

 **User Service**